London

 April 2019 — A pair of London Underground trains pass through Piccadilly Circus Station, one of the most recognizable stops in the network’s deep-level system.
 The curved platforms and distinctive cream-colored tilework reflect the 1920s modernization that gave the station its Art Deco influence, while the red, white, and blue train livery remains a symbol of the city’s transport identity.
 The platform’s polished floor and yellow safety line guide passengers along the busy interchange, located beneath the heart of London’s West End.

-Piccadilly Circus Underground Passageway, London
+Piccadilly Circus Station Passageway, London

-Piccadilly Circus Underground Passageway, London
+Piccadilly Circus Station Passageway, London

 April 2019 — An underground corridor at London’s Piccadilly Circus Station connects the Bakerloo and Piccadilly line platforms deep beneath central London.
 Opened in 1906, the station sits directly under the city’s busiest intersection and handles tens of millions of passengers each year.
 The tunnels were rebuilt in the 1920s to improve crowd circulation, creating a complex network of escalators and passages like this one that channel travelers toward exits under Shaftesbury Avenue and Regent Street.
 Despite its age, the station remains one of the Underground’s most recognizable and heavily trafficked transport hubs in the West End.